2009–10 Leeds United F.C. season

-The 2009–10 season was Leeds United A.F.C.s third consecutive season in the third tier of English football which saw them finish second in League One, thus winning promotion to the Championship.
+The 2009–10 season was Leeds United's third consecutive season in the third tier of English football, which saw them finish second, winning promotion to the Championship.

-In other competitions, the club played a number of Premier League sides including a historic victory over rivals Manchester United in the FA Cup.
-The club's run in the FA Cup was the longest since 2003.
-Leeds also secured a place in the Football League Trophy area final, but lost to Carlisle United on penalties.
+Season summary

 Simon Grayson became the first manager in four years to complete a full season as Leeds boss and celebrated it by winning the club's first promotion in twenty years.
 For the third season in a row, Jermaine Beckford was the club's top goalscorer with 31 goals in all competitions; Beckford was again named the League One Player of the Year, however lost out on the club's Player of the Year to Patrick Kisnorbo.

 Events

 This is a list of the significant events to occur at the club during the 2008–09 season, presented in chronological order (starting from 15 May 2009 and ending on the final day of the club's final match in the 2009–10 season).
 This list does not include transfers or new contracts, which are listed in the transfers section below, or match results, which are in the matches section.